Ananya2306/Ananya2306/README.md

 - 🔭 I’m currently working on a New Game
-- 🌱 I’m currently learning React , React-Native , Java , Python .......
+- 🌱 I’m currently learning React , React-Native , Java , Python, C++ .......
 - 👯 I’m looking to collaborate on a project
 - 📫 How to reach me: ananya230106@gmail.com
-- 🔭 I’m currently in Class 10th
+- 🔭 I’m currently in Class 11th